how it works

 Provisioning event

-What the agent stood up, on the record, with secrets structurally excluded.
+What the agent stood up, on the record, with credential-value fields rejected by the schema.

 what happens